maforget/epubfixer/trunk/ePubFixer/readme.txt

 - Added an option in the setting menu will let you remove margins in the body Style instead of zeroing them. (usefull with the Kobo Touch when margins can not the modified in book.)
 - Added support when only .NET 4 was installed (only XP computers, since other already have .NET 3.5 preinstalled)
 - Support when Sigil encodes filenames like URLs, they will now be decoded.
+- You can set the type of file (Cover & Table of COntent) in the Add windows, this is used with the Inline TOC & Cover Editor.
 - Other small fix.